South African Literature

 A novel by Alan Paton which attracted international attention to South Africa when first published in 1948.
 It tells the story of the Reverend Stephen Kumalo, an elderly African priest who leaves his home in rural Natal to travel to Johannesburg in search of his son.

-South Africa's best-loved children's book written by Percy FitzPatrick was based upon his own experience as a transport rider in the Eastern Transvaal.
+South Africa's best-loved children's book written by Percy FitzPatrick was based on his own experience as a transport rider in the Eastern Transvaal.

 It describes the bond that develops between a boy and his pup as they grow to maturity.
 It is also a fine evocation of a frontier of lifestyle.
 The book, which has been reprinted many times, was made into a film in 1986 and again in 1995 was my favorite story.